Quantum gravitational corrections to the geometry of charged AdS black holes: Quantum gravitational corrections to the classical metric in AdS space

 We start by reviewing some known facts about the effective field theory approach to quantum gravity.
-For a good introduction to this topic, see for example \cite{Donoghue:2017pgk}.
+For a good introduction to this topic, see for example \cite{Buchbinder:1992rb, Donoghue:2017pgk}.
 A possible way to study quantum effects in gravity is to modify the pure Einstein-Hilbert action by including additional terms normally suppressed at low energies.
 The main possibility, at second order in curvature, is the local action

 where $\Lambda$ is the cosmological constant and $\mu$ is an energy scale.
-The exact values of the constants $c_1$, $c_2$, $c_3$ are unknown, as they depend on the UV completion of quantum gravity.
-By integrating out fluctuations of the graviton and of any matter field irrelevant to the problem under consideration, one also gets a non-local (NL) effective action \cite{Weinberg:1980gg, Starobinky:1981, Barvinsky:1983vpp, Barvinsky:1985an, Barvinsky:1987uw, Barvinsky:1990up, Donoghue:1994dn}, which, at second order in curvature, is
+The exact values of the constants $c_1$, $c_2$, $c_3$ are calculable provided that one assumes an ultra-violet complete theory of quantum gravity, see for example \cite{Myrzakulov:2014hca, Elizalde:2017mrn}.
+By integrating out fluctuations of the graviton and of any matter field irrelevant to the problem under consideration, one also gets a non-local (NL) effective action \cite{Weinberg:1980gg, Starobinky:1981ZhPmR, Barvinsky:1983vpp, Barvinsky:1985an, Barvinsky:1987uw, Barvinsky:1990up, Donoghue:1994dn}, which, at second order in curvature, is